pineboat/pineboat.github.io/content/post/css-selectors-selenium-webdriver-find-element-xpath-replaced.md

 In my experience, test automation engineers started using `XPath` universally.
 So, this article was to add a counterweight to `cssSelectors` so that the scale is balanced against `XPath`.
 In fact, John Resig, creator of jQuery has written about such a [comparison showing how powerful xPath][john-resig] can be.

-All righty!
-Thank you so much if you managed to reach this far.
+All righty! **Thank you so much** if you managed to reach this far.
 Hope it was useful and you get to try your hands on cssSelectors the next time you target an element.

-If you think this would help, spread it to your teams and friends.
+If you think this would help, **[spread](#share)** it to your teams and friends.
+[Hit me up on twitter](https://twitter.com/vijayabharathib) if you want to discuss.
+You can also use this [github issue I've set up for discussion on this article](https://github.com/pineboat/pineboat.github.io/issues/7).

 See you in the next article.

 ## References